CL-BZH/Undirected-Graph-Algorithms/README.md

 * <span style="color:lime">main.cpp</span>

 There is also a `Tools` directory with some tools in `Python` for plotting graphs and trees (Python `igraph` needs to be installed to be able to use these tools).
 The `Test` directory contains text files describing graphs.
-These files' path can be passed to Graph to initialized a graph (see an example on how to do that in `main.cpp`).
+These files' path can be passed to Graph to initialize a graph (see an example on how to do that in `main.cpp`).

 Code for *(random)* undirected graph is in `graph.h`.
 The algorithms for shortest path are implemented in `shortestpath.h`.